monicawidmann/monicawidmann.github.io/_pages/research.md

 ## Working Papers

 Information Clearinghouse: Market Implications of US Judicial Decisions

 Default Dynamics: The Influence of Regime Type on Default Choice

+Firms as Catalysts: How Firms Drive the Diffusion of Green Bond Markets (with Soohyun Cho)

 ## In Progress